• Skip to main content

 exec sp_who2 54

-Something I get asked is whether there is a way to check for active connections by running a filter – something like exec sp_who2 ‘active’.
+Something I get asked is whether there is a way to check for active connections by running a filter or specifying an order by – something like exec sp_who2 ‘active’.
 Sadly this doesn’t work but there is a simple way and that is to capture the results to a temporary table or temporary variable and then query that.

 Conclusion